dahyedahye/shape-gan-seg/README.md

 ## News
 * Codes for intrinsic decomposition has been uploaded.
-(29.10.2021)
+(29/10/2021)
-* Codes to inference segmentation has been uploaded.
-(31.10.2021)
+* Codes for segmentation inference has been uploaded.
+(31/10/2021)
+* Trained models of segmentation with shape incorporation on original LSUN images (airplane, boat, car) have been uploaded.
+(01/11/2021)

 ## Setup
 * The code is tested with Python 3.7-3.8.8 and PyTorch 1.6-1.9.1